 The archeological findings are not in line with the legends of the Romans, but despite that Masada is a place full of history and it possible to tour the ruins of the palaces with a guide for those interested.

 If history is your thing then one of my Masada travel tips would be to hire a guide, otherwise these ruins are just like any other pile of stones.
+You can easily join Masada group tours, click here for some great Abraham Tours visiting Masada mountain.

 In 2001 Masada was declared a UNESCO World Heritage Site and nowadays apart from the Masada mountain you will find a souvenir shops, cable car and a Masada Museum displaying the archeological findings.